KnutAM/FerriteAssembly.jl/docs/src/Workers/Assemblers.md

 - [`ReAssembler`](@ref)

 ### Ferrite assemblers
 Ferrite assemblers are supported and are used to assemble both a matrix and a vector.
 They are created by calling Ferrite's `start_assemble` function.
-They will primarily call `element_routine!` or `face_routine!`.
+They will primarily call `element_routine!` or `facet_routine!`.
-However, if not defined for the given material, automatic differentiation will be used to get the matrix contribution by calling `element_residual!` or `face_residual!` instead.
+However, if not defined for the given material, automatic differentiation will be used to get the matrix contribution by calling `element_residual!` or `facet_residual!` instead.

 ### ReAssembler
-The `ReAssembler` assembles only the residual vector, and will thus call `element_residual!` or `face_residual!`.
+The `ReAssembler` assembles only the residual vector, and will thus call `element_residual!` or `facet_residual!`.
 ```@docs
 ReAssembler
 ```

 ### KeReAssembler
 The `KeReAssembler` assembles both the residual vector and the system matrix, similar to Ferrite's assemblers.
-It will also primarily call `element_routine!` or `face_routine!` and fall back to automatic differentiation of `element_residual!` and `face_residual!` if the former methods are not defined.
+It will also primarily call `element_routine!` or `facet_routine!` and fall back to automatic differentiation of `element_residual!` and `facet_residual!` if the former methods are not defined.
 ```@docs
 KeReAssembler
 ```